safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 <br>**5) Run Workspace**
 <br>Click the FME Server button in the very top-left of the interface.
 This will return you to the Server interface home page.

-Click on the published workspace in the Favourite Workspace panel to open the web page for this workspace.
+Click on the published workspace in the Favorite Workspaces panel to open the web page for this workspace.

 The workspace page shows a few options, the first of which are for the repository, workspace, and service.
 These should already be filled in with values:

 ![](./Images/Img1.221.Ex2.RunWorkspaceDialog.png)

 Because this workspace has a few published parameters, they are also listed; but we can ignore these for now (we'll deal with source datasets and the like shortly).

 So, simply click the Run button to run the workspace.
 The workspace will run to completion and a message to that effect will appear: